 To the south and west, Minato-ku includes the Roppongi entertainment district, fashionable Aoyama with its many designer shops, the Shiodome development and the area around Shinagawa Station with its many hotels and office high-rises.
 Chuo-ku is the other central ward, and is home to Ginza, Tokyo's original high-end shopping area.
 To the west is Shinjuku-ku, home of the metropolitan government and many of the tallest skyscrapers.
 Shibuya-ku, in the southwest, includes the Meiji Shrine and the sophisticated shopping districts of Harajuku, Aoyama and Omotesando.

 Note: Finding a specific address in Tokyo can be incredibly frustrating.
 Few streets have names, and buildings are numbered somewhat arbitrarily, often according to when they were built, not their relative location on the street.
 Addresses have the name of an area along with three sets of numbers that zero in on specific neighborhoods but are difficult to decipher.
 Asking for help is routine even for locals, and the police boxes on street corners have very useful maps.
-Throughout our report, we've included the ward (denoted by the suffix -ku), followed by the closest subway or train station in parentheses, wherever possible.
+Throughout this report, the ward (denoted by the suffix -ku), is included followed by the closest subway or train station in parentheses, wherever possible.

 Tokyo's history is a story of continual reinvention.
 Located at the mouth of the Sumida River, the city was originally a marshy fishing village called Edo ("river mouth").
-It became important in the early 1600s when the warlord Tokugawa Ieyasu seized power and declared himself shogun (military governor), establishing a dynasty that lasted some 260 years.
+It became important in the early 1600s when the warlord Tokugawa Ieyasu seized power and declared himself shogun, establishing a dynasty that lasted some 260 years.
 While the Japanese emperor remained cloistered in Kyoto, the shogunate made Edo his political and military base and required Japan's other feudal lords to reside there for six months every other year.

 By the 1700s, Edo had become one of the world's largest cities.
 Thus, when the Tokugawa clan was overthrown in 1867, it only made sense for the restored emperor to move the capital from Kyoto to Edo as a means of reinforcing his authority.
 Edo was renamed Tokyo ("Eastern Capital").

-Although Japan had been isolated from the outside world under the old military dictatorship of the shogunate, the new emperor embraced Western influences, which ultimately made the country a modern, industrialized nation and Tokyo a major world center.
+Although Japan had been isolated from the outside world under the old military dictatorship of the shogunate, the new emperor embraced western influences, which ultimately made the country a modern, industrialized nation and Tokyo a major world center.
 In 1923, the Great Kanto Earthquake unleashed a series of fires that left half of the city in ashes, but it was quickly rebuilt.
 In the 1930s, Japan became swept up in a quest to dominate Asia that led into World War II.
 Before the conflict ended, Allied air raids had destroyed much of the city.
 In the initial years after the war, Tokyo was occupied by Allied forces and reduced to a city of tawdry entertainment and prosperous black markets.